drone-gps/PyGPSClient/README.md

 The PyGPSClient home page is at [PyGPSClient](https://github.com/semuconsulting/PyGPSClient).

-Contributions welcome - please refer to [CONTRIBUTING.MD](https://github.com/semuconsulting/PyGPSClient/blob/master/CONTRIBUTING.md).
+Contributions from human beings welcome - please refer to [CONTRIBUTING.MD](https://github.com/semuconsulting/PyGPSClient/blob/master/CONTRIBUTING.md).

 For [Bug reports](https://github.com/semuconsulting/PyGPSClient/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), please use the template provided.
 For feature requests and general queries and advice, post a message to one of the [PyGPSClient Discussions](https://github.com/semuconsulting/PyGPSClient/discussions) channels in the first instance.